BaselLaserMouse/LaserControl/README.md

 ## AOM GUI usage instructions
 You will need to tweak the RF power by wavelength:
 * Start ScanImage.
 Run `startLaserControl`.
+* The GUI can be started from the View menu in ScanImage (go to View > Laser control)
 * Ensure External voltage control is checked and external blanking is unchecked (or that you have enabled the AOM with an external TTL line).
 * Press "Enter tweak"
 * Set the laser wavelength to a desired value.
 Wait for the laser to reach wavelength.